Q: Why do we have workers’ compensation?

 Q: What is the basic form of workers’ compensation benefit?

 A: The benefit that replaces the immediate loss arising from an injury is called temporary total disability compensation (TTD).
 As with most forms of compensation, TTD benefits are paid as a percentage of the injured worker’s average earnings (usually two-thirds), subject to a maximum weekly rate.
-If you are an injured worker in Ohio, you would receive TTD when you are unable to return to your regular job or offered work and when you have not yet returned to work, but your disability remains temporary.
+If you are an injured worker in Ohio, you are entitled to receive TTD for as long as (1) you are unable to return to your regular job or to a job that is offered to you, (2) you have not yet returned to work, and (3) you have a temporary disability.

 Q: I was injured at work.
 What if I cannot return to my former job, but must accept a lower-paying job?